Amerisleep vs. iComfort Mattress Reviews

 The iComfort foam mattresses offer more conformability than the hybrid models.
 However, the amount of contouring can vary from model to model.
 Those that are rated softer generally allow sleepers to sink deeper into the mattress for greater conformability.
 While the extra firm models will still hug and contour the body, they have less sinkage and contouring.
 You’re going to experience more responsiveness with the hybrid models, which means a springier, bouncier sleep in comparison to the all-foam iComfort mattress.

 Support, too, varies from model to model.
 The high-density support core of the foam models generally works well as long as you’ve found the right firmness level based on your preferred sleep position and body weight.
 Models with Serta’s edge support system will keep you from feeling like you’re going to fall out of the bed.

-Hybrid mattresses generally have firmer support than an all-foam mattress.
+When it comes to the different types of mattresses, hybrid mattresses generally have firmer support than an all-foam mattress.
 However, the iComfort models do come in varying support levels.
 In general, you’ll get a softer sleep on a soft foam mattress than you will on a soft hybrid model.